Episode #1: Unlocking Your Great Toy Ideas

 Are you trying to come up with your next great toy idea for kids, but you're suffering from a creative block?
 If you find it difficult to come up with an amazing new toy idea time and time again, then this is the episode for you.
 In this episode, Azhelle Wade breaks down her 5 Step Process To Unlocking Great Toy Ideas, sharing with you a proven strategy to come up with good toy ideas.
 Learn how to get out of a creative block and break through to new toy ideas.

-This process will eliminate creative block and help you uncover invent a toy idea that will beat your competition.
+This process will eliminate creative block and help you uncover new toy ideas that will beat your competition.
 What makes a toy concept good anyway?
 Well, this episode will teach you that a good toy idea is made up of three parts.

-So if you’re ready to break through a creative block, and come up with you’re own good toy ideas then you are READY for this episode and Azhelle’s 5-step creative process.
+So if you’re ready to break through a creative block, and come up with your new toy ideas then you are READY for this episode and Azhelle’s 5-step creative process.

 break through creative block with this 5 Step Process

-2. Evaluating Your Competitor: With your newly acquired wealth of knowledge you are going to focus on evaluating your competitors toys.
+Evaluating Your Competitor: With your newly acquired wealth of knowledge you are going to focus on evaluating your competitors toys.
 You are going to perform a SWOT analysis for your competitor, list their strengths, list their weaknesses, their opportunities and threats to their product.
 Overcoming creative block gets easier when you have a library of knowledge to pull from.
+This information will also prove helpful later in evaluating whether any of your new toy ideas will be able to perform well in the real world.

-3. Evaluate The Trends: List 5 to 10 trends that you found and ask yourself the following questions about each trend.
+Evaluate The Trends: List 5 to 10 trends that you found and ask yourself the following questions about each trend.
 What company or companies are doing this right?
 What are the names of the products?
 Then find those products online.
 Take a look at what people are saying about the products.
-If you’re still feeling stuck creatively, then you should pull even more trends.
+If you’re still feeling stuck creatively and cannot come up with any more new toy ideas, then you should pull even more trends.
 The process of overcoming creative block relies on you mindfully absorbing content, and that starts with toy trends!

-4. Apply Your Personal Strengths: Remember, the most important part in coming up with a good toy idea is you.
+Apply Your Personal Strengths: Remember, the most important part in coming up with good, new toy ideas is you.
 You may be new to the toy industry but focus on figuring out ways to apply your personal hobbies or interests to a toy concept.
 Focus on your personal strengths.
 You may be asking yourself, “What strength could I possibly have?”
 Well, your strength is your own life experience, and your one of kind personality.

 Free Downloads